 But does anyone read “Black Beauty” or Homer Price anymore?
 Nephew Will was deep into Harry Potter the last time he was here.
 I think niece Nancy may already reading in French.
 I’m sure nephew Tom has long outgrown my recollections of his toy-train interests.

 I remember the shared Erector Set and Lincoln Logs.
-I remember the handsome but not-so-exiciting practicality of the red flannel-lined jean jacket with sleeves four inches too long for growing room: I loved the cozy flannel but, with the cuffs rolled up, I probably looked the fool three winters running.
+There was the handsome but crude practicality of the red flannel-lined jean jacket with sleeves four inches too long for growing room.

 I always think first of the more exciting and possibly mischievous grandfather-gifts of dandy pocket knives and frighteningly sturdy Wham-O slingshots with BB ammunition.